 - Your personal statement

-When admissions committee officer reviews your application, it beings with your school transcript and overall academic record.
+When the admissions committee officer reviews your application, it begins with your school transcript and overall academic record.
 When your academic record indicates your ability to complete a college curriculum, the officer then turns to your personal statement.

 - It's an opportunity to get to know you better.
 The reader wants to know about your life experiences and personality beyond your academic performance.
 Write a personal statement in a way to grab the reader's attention and making them feel welcomed.